regilfillan/portfolio_sinatra/spec.md

- x-Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) x-Include user accounts with unique login attribute (username or email) x-Ensure that users can't modify content created by other users -Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying -Include user input validations
+ x-Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) x-Include user accounts with unique login attribute (username or email) x-Ensure that users can't modify content created by other users x-Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying x-Include user input validations (authenticate and authenticate_user helper methods) -Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
--Your README.md includes a short description, install instructions, a co 0-BONUS (not required) Display validation failures to user with error message (example form URL e.g. /posts/new)ntributors guide and a link to the license for your code
+0-BONUS (not required) Display validation failures to user with error message (example form URL e.g. /posts/new)

 Confirm: